Follow the step by step process or choose what situation that best describes you:

 Requirements and standards for undergraduate education are not mandated by the ABA.
 They do, however, make some recommendations on the types of training, studies and experiences that will be most helpful to you later on.

-ABA-approved law schools will be looking for prospective students who have good comprehension skills, analytical abilities, reasoning skills, and the ability to think deductively, inductively and by analogies.
+ABA-approved law schools will be looking for prospective students who have good comprehension skills, analytical abilities, reasoning skills, and the ability to think deductively, inductively, and analogies.
 Coursework that could help you hone these skills include English, political science, philosophy, fine arts, foreign languages, world cultures, and human behavior.

 Degree Options